 Movement-Based Insights for Creating More Durable Soccer Players

 The FMS is broadly used in soccer, from the MLS to the EPL.
-When over 300 million people around the world tuned in to watch Real Madrid defeat Juventus in the UEFA Champions League Final last weekend, they watched two teams who began their season the same way: screening (above Juventus' star defender Giorgio Chiellini performs the ILL and ASLR).
+Popular teams like LA Galaxy, Liverpool FC, and Bayan Munich began their season the same way: FMS screening (above LA Galaxy star striker Zlatan Ibrahimović performs the Deep Squat and ASLR).

 Unlike the NFL which benefits from deep rosters, practice squads and a “next man up” mentality due to a near 100% injury rate, soccer only fields 11 - 14 players per game and a single injury can completely derail a season.
 For top soccer clubs, exhorbinant transfer fees and guaranteed contracts elevate the need for individual evaluation.
 Additionally, clubs have massive junior programs (essentially farm systems) so they are able to monitor and improve movement of some athletes throughout their entire playing career, from adolescence to adulthood.